 Attempting to learn Polish can be one of the biggest challenges a language learner will face.
 Polish is considered to be one of the top 10 most difficult languages to learn for English speakers.
 It is full of weird-sounding words, such as chrząszcz or brzęczeć, which make any foreigner flinch at the attempt to pronounce them.

-What makes the Polish language so hard to learn is not only the pronunciation but also the grammar.
+Like Russian, Polish is a slavic language.
+What makes it so hard to learn is not only the pronunciation but also the grammar.
 As a Polish language learner, you will need to overcome many grammatical challenges, such as seven declension cases, irregularities that don't always make sense, and word transformations that will make your head hurt.

 Polish is no doubt a very difficult language, but if you're planning a trip to Poland or you just want to learn some Polish to be able to communicate with friends or relatives, knowing a few useful expressions will come in handy.
 The goal of this article is to help you learn a few of these expressions.

 Let’s take a look at the most basic expressions in the Polish language:

 This is probably the most used phrase in Polish, meaning "Good morning".
 It's a formal greeting which you can use throughout the day, from morning till evening hours.
 Polish people love it when a foreigner greets them in the native language, so when you're in Poland make sure to use it whenever you can!